Patriots Jet Team

 The Patriots Jet Team is a civilian aerobatic formation team that performs in air shows across the western United States of America.
 The team operates as a six-ship team, flying the Czech-built Aero L-39 Albatros.
 The Patriots are based in Byron, California.

 The team began flying demonstrations in 2003 with two L-39 aircraft.
 In the 2004 airshow season, a third L-39 was added.
 With the success of the 2005 season, the Patriots added a fourth jet for the 2006 season.
 In 2010, the Patriots Jet Team expanded to a six-ship aerobatic formation team.

 The team is owned by Randy Howell, a former United Airlines pilot.
-It is sponsored by companies including Hot Line Construction, Inc. and supported by a ground crew of more than 25 volunteers.
+It is sponsored by companies including Stellant Systems, Inc. and supported by a ground crew of more than 25 volunteers.